kdszafranski/american-drapery-systems/README.md

 # American Drapery Systems Measurement Tool

 This application was built for American Drapery Systems (ADS) to help with their window and drapery measurement process.
-It connects ADS clients to respective data on building surveys done by ADS, the rooms/areas within the building and specific window measurements for each room.
+It connects ADS customer profiles to respective data on building surveys done by ADS, the rooms/areas within the building and specific window measurements for each room.

 [Try it here](https://ads-prime.herokuapp.com/)